mueller14003/KM-Explorer/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-Play media from local, network, and Google Drive folders
+Download and play media from local, network, and Google Drive folders

 .. _`Briefcase`: https://github.com/beeware/briefcase
 .. _`The BeeWare Project`: https://beeware.org/